 Pediatric guidelines: "Frequent patient visits and intensive follow-up during the initial months after a new antiretroviral (ART) regimen is started are necessary to support and educate the family...
 Thus, it is prudent for clinicians to assess children within 1 to 2 weeks of initiating therapy, either in person or with a phone call, to ensure that medications are being administered properly and evaluate clinical concerns.
 Many clinicians schedule additional contact (in person or over the telephone) with children and their caregivers during the first few weeks of therapy to support adherence...
 Thereafter, medication adherence and regimen toxicity and effectiveness should be assessed every 3 to 4 months in children taking ART drugs.
 Some experts monitor CD4 cell counts and HIV RNA levels less frequently in children and youth who are adherent to therapy and have sustained viral suppression and stable clinical status for more than 2 to 3 years."

-Pneumocystis jirovecii Pneumonia (PCP) Prophylaxis
+Pneumocystis jirovecii Pneumonia (PCP) Prophylaxis (here)

-Description: Percentage of patients aged 6 weeks or older with a diagnosis if HIV/AIDS, who were prescribed Pneumocystis jirovecii pneumonia (PCP) prophylaxis Use the numerator and denominator that reflect patient population prophylaxis within 3 months of CD4 count below 200 cells/mm3
+Description: Percentage of patients aged 6 weeks or older with a diagnosis if HIV/AIDS, who were prescribed Pneumocystis jirovecii pneumonia (PCP) prophylaxis Use the numerator and denominator that reflect patient population

 Numerator: